pulp/pulp/docs/sphinx/dev-guide/glossary.rst

     its content to multiple destinations, formats, or protocols.

   scratchpad
-    Persisted area a plugin may store information to be retained across multiple invocations.
+    Persisted area in which a plugin may store information to be retained across multiple invocations.
 Each scratchpad is scoped to an individual plugin on a repository.

   unit profile
     A list of :term:`content unit` installed on a :term:`consumer`.
 The